red-sayed/AES_Implementation/README.md

 const std::string DecryptAesCBC256(const std::string& in, const std::string_view key, const std::string_view iv);
 ```
 **Tech notes:**
- * Padding is provided only for "in" params.
-"Iv" should equals 16 bytes.
-Key length(in bytes) is calculated using the formula: `KEY_LENGTH / 8`.
+ * Padding is provided only for _"in"_ params. _"Iv"_ should equals 16 bytes.
+Key length(in bytes) is calculated using the formula: _`KEY_LENGTH / 8`_.
- * ECB mode is considered unsafe for most uses and is not implemented in streaming mode.
-See [wikipedia's article on ECB](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Electronic_Codebook_(ECB)) for more details.
+ * _ECB_ mode is considered unsafe for most uses and is not implemented in streaming mode.
+See [_wikipedia's article on ECB_](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Electronic_Codebook_(ECB)) for more details.
  * This library is designed for small code size and simplicity, intended for cases where small binary size, low memory footprint and portability is more important than high performance.

 **Notes:**
- * If you want to route result of encryption to `std::cout`, you should convert string to hexadecimal system, in other way you will get bad output!
+ * If you want to route result of encryption to _`std::cout`_, you should convert string to hexadecimal system, in other way you will get bad output!
   * **Convertion functions are included in each of examples.**
  * There is no built-in error checking or protection from out-of-bounds memory access errors as a result of malicious input.

 ## Want to build your own standard?
-If you're interested in building your standard on the base of this one, you can find everything you need to know in 'YOUR_STANDARD_GUIDE.txt'.
+If you're interested in building your standard on the base of this one, you can find everything you need to know in _'YOUR_STANDARD_GUIDE.txt'_.

 ## Screenshots?
 Here they are:

-Here's an example of encryption in CBC128 mode:
+Here's an example of encryption in _CBC128_ mode:

 ![plot](./Screenshots/Aes-crypt_cbc128_encryption.png)